 A creative, critical thinker with a passion for technology, art, and humanity; I’m constantly finding meaningful ways to intersect all three.
 I’ve spent more than 15 years helping companies and organizations build, establish, and expand their online presence.
 During that time, I began working with a number of non-profit organizations in the education sector throughout Southern California, building websites to raise money for budget deficits throughout the state.
 In 2014, I opened a second studio to pursue fine art professionally.
-Because of my love of technology, I still accept a small number of website-related projects each year, for both companies and non-profit organizations: development, marketing, identity and branding (both online and off).
+Because of my love of technology, I still work with a number of website-related projects each year for non-profit organizations: development, marketing, identity and branding (both online and off).

 With regards to my fine art, my work reflects influences of abstract, minimalism, dystopianism, collage, macro photography, and often focuses on interesting arrangements of simple geometric shapes into intricate, evocative imagery.
 Thematically, I’m inspired by the complexities of the human mind, pop culture, space, chronology, and the concepts of order and chaos.

 My work is always evolving, but I focus on three primary styles: geometric portraiture, abstract landscapes, and minimalist dioramas.
 I try to tell a story through all of my work; each series differs in subject and motif, but they all share a common purpose: to externalize a sentiment.
 To that end, each piece seeks to both embody and inspire a specific emotional landscape for the viewer.